-Once you have obtained a recommendation from a certified doctor and received your Virginia Medical Marijuana card, you'll be able to purchase Medical Marijuana at any of the licensed dispensaries located throughout the state of Virginia.
+Once you have obtained a recommendation from a registered doctor and received your Virginia Medical Marijuana Card, you will be able to purchase medical cannabis products at any of the licensed dispensaries located throughout Virginia.

 Do I have to buy my marijuana from one of the dispensaries?